A Son Is Born: Production

+Development

+Eric Porter was a cartoonist and ran his own studio.
+Gloria Bourner was one of his employees.
+Bourner wrote the script and Porter storyboarded the entire film prior to filming, which was announced in September 1944.

-The script was written by Gloria Bourner, who was a cartoonist.
-Eric Porter storyboarded the entire film prior to filming.
-He also put up half the budget himself, with the balance coming from Charles Munro and some private investors.
+Porter put up half the budget himself, with the balance coming from Charles Munro and some private investors.
+The budget was a reported £10,000.

+Casting

 Peter Finch, Ron Randell, Muriel Steinbeck and John McCallum were all well established actors when the film was made.

 Jane Holland was a 22-year-old radio actor who later moved to England and married Leo McKern.

 Kitty Bluett was a musical comedy star, the daughter of comedian Fred Bluett.

+Shooting

-The film was shot in the Supreme Sound System studio in early 1945.
+The film was shot in the Supreme Sound System studio in late 1944.
+This was a small one-room studio based in North Sydney.

 Filming was scheduled to allow the actors to take radio and stage jobs, and sometimes would start at midnight.

 War footage shot by Damien Parer is used in the New Guinea sequences.

+The pool and garden scenes were filmed at Meadow Lea house in Sydney.

+Release

 The movie was shot prior to Smithy (1946), also starring Randell and Steinbeck, but its release was held off until after that bigger budget movie to take advantage of its publicity.

+Ron Randell was mobbed by female fans at the film's premiere.

+In July 1946 Ealing Studios - who had made The Overlanders in Australia, and who had signed John McCallum to a long-term contract - bought the film for release in Britain.